 Hospitals, universities, health authorities and Primary Care Trusts (PCTs) all require to be satisfied that a dentist is able to communicate satisfactorily in both written and spoken English with patients and staff.
 The IELTS organised by the British Council is useful in determining proficiency.
 An IELTS Grade 7 is regarded as a requirement.

-The GDC requirements before sitting the ORE are as follows
+The GDC requirements before sitting the ORE or applying for a post on temporary registration are as follows

 An academic IELTS test reports which must:

-- Be no more than two years old on the date of receipt at the GDC
+- Be no more than two years old from the date of issue;